baijuka/MS1-Project/README.md

 ## Design Choices

-This website was designed using user centric approach and for that special was given in choosing various elements
+This website was designed using user centric approach and for that special attention was given in choosing various elements

 ### Fonts